BeingCoder786/ShortNews/README.md

 Quick News - Your Brief News Digest
 Overview
-Quick News offers you a concise and engaging way to stay informed with the latest headlines.
-Built entirely with Jetpack Compose, our app delivers a modern, seamless news browsing experience.
-Dive into the essence of the news without getting lost in the clutter - Quick News brings you short, impactful headlines, allowing you to grasp the day's events at a glance.
+Quick News brings you short, impactful headlines, allowing you to grasp the day's events at a glance.

-*Features* :
-Headlines at Your Fingertips: Get instant access to the main news headlines, curated for quick consumption.

-Elegantly Composed: Crafted with Jetpack Compose, Quick News boasts a fluid, intuitive user interface that makes news reading a delight.

-Powered by NewsAPI.org: Leveraging the comprehensive resources of NewsAPI.org, Quick News ensures you receive reliable, up-to-date news coverage from across the globe.

-Seamless Navigation: Explore a variety of news stories with ease, thanks to our integration of the latest Navigation Graph technology.

-Dive Deeper When You Choose: While Quick News emphasizes brevity, it doesn't hold you back from exploring news stories in full detail.

 Architecture
 Quick News is designed with the modern Android development landscape in mind: